-□ Remember to sign and date this section once the application is complete and ready to submit to OLAP.
+$\Box$ Remember to sign and date this section once the application is complete and ready to submit to the DOJ R & A Program.

 - Make sure that the correct address(s) for the USCIS District Office for the principal and all extension locations are included.
-Check the USCIS website to be sure the address is correct: https://www.uscis.gov/scams-fraud-and-misconduct/avoid-scams/become-an-authorized-provider. - If submitting the application electronically to the USCIS District Director, indicate the email address along with the physical address.
+Check the USCIS website to be sure the address is correct - If submitting the application electronically to the USCIS District Director, indicate the email address along with the physical address.

 III.
-Proof of non-profit status from appropriate state agency (if applicable)
+Proof of non-profit status from appropriate state agency (if applicable in your state)

-□ The application includes proof of non-profit status granted by the appropriate state agency (usually from the Attorney General or Secretary of State of your state).

-□This can be a printout from this agency's website or a contemporaneous letter from the agency, confirming that status.
+- $\Box$ The application includes proof of non-profit status granted by the appropriate state agency (usually from the Attorney General or Secretary of State of your state). - $\Box$ This can be a printout from this agency's website or a contemporaneous letter from the agency, confirming that status.

-Some states do not require separate filing with the state.
+• Some states do not require separate filing with the state.
 If that is the case, include that information in your cover letter to be responsive to the form's request for this documentation.